Skip to content

 Command Center Forms

-When an AppComponent widget needs a specialized input experience, the right object to return is EditableFormDefinition.
+When an AppComponent widget needs a specialized editable response experience, the right object to return is EditableFormDefinition.

 Use it when you need things like: